Harum Scarum: Production

-Upon hearing about the movie for the first time, Elvis loved the idea of his character as being similar to a sheik.
-Eventually, he grew tired of the film because his character was made to look like a fool.
+Upon hearing about Harum Scarum for the first time, Elvis was excited about his character, seeing the role as similar to Rudolph Valentino in 1921's The Sheik.
+However, according to Priscilla Presley: "[...] as each day went by, his morale plummeted.
+Harum Scarums plot was a joke, the character he played, a fool, and the songs he sang, disasters."

 Similar to Elvis' misconception of the script, Colonel Tom Parker thought the film was a comedy and suggested introducing a talking camel.
 But Elvis was glad to make a million dollars in salary for this film, plus half of the profits from the box office.

 Home media

-Harum Scarum was released to DVD by Warner Home Video on August 7, 2007, as a Region 1 widescreen DVD.
+Harum Scarum was released on widescreen DVD in Region 1 by Warner Home Video on August 7, 2007.

 Reception

 Vincent Canby of The New York Times wrote in a negative review that Presley walked through the film "with all the animation of a man under deep sedation, but then he had read the script".
 Variety wrote that the picture "suffers from a lack of imagination" in providing Presley with a "substantial showcase", but that the eight song numbers in the film would "probably meet with response similar to Presley's past entries".
 Margaret Harford of the Los Angeles Times wrote, "Nobody, least of all Elvis, can bring parody to heel in this effort from MGM, directed by Gene Nelson.
 Presley isn't Bob Hope and Mary Ann Mobley, beauty winner though she is, won't pass for Dorothy Lamour.
 Put them together and you realize right off that Harum Scarum isn't going to be much fun."
 Jack Shaheen listed Harum Scarum in his "Worst List" of films with anti-Arab stereotypes.